wacncontent/CustomizeTool/removeCommentOutput2/articles/media-services/media-services-release-notes.md

 	* The ownership of the domain name must be validated by Azure Media Services.
 To validate the domain, create a CName that maps <MediaServicesAccountId>.<parent domain> to verifydns.<mediaservices-dns-zone>.

-	* You must create another CName  that maps the custom host name (for example,  sports.contoso.com) to your Media Services StreamingEndpont’s host name (for example,  amstest.streaming.mediaservices.chinacloudapi.cn).
+	* You must create another CName  that maps the custom host name (for example,  sports.contoso.com) to your Media Services StreamingEndpont's host name (for example,  amstest.streaming.mediaservices.chinacloudapi.cn).

 	For more information, see the **CustomHostNames** property in the [StreamingEndpoint] topic.